Event Log Embed (Beta)¶

 How it works¶

-your end-user's browser
+your team member's browser

-├─ your dashboard (e.g. app.yourproduct.com)
+├─ your internal dashboard (e.g. admin.yourproduct.com)

-│ └─ <iframe src="https://embed.centrali.io/v1/event-log#token=ev_…&o=https://app.yourproduct.com">
+│ └─ <iframe src="https://embed.centrali.io/v1/event-log#token=ev_…&o=https://admin.yourproduct.com">

 │